wp-plugins/ultimate-auction/README.txt

 6. Enter this text "[wdm_auction_listing]" as a shortcode inside this new page and publish it.

 7. If you have a Default Wordpress theme installed then the page you published (on step 6) will be accessible through top menu bar.
-NOTE: For Cusotm themes you would be required to add the page on top menu bar.
+NOTE: For Custom themes you would be required to add the page on top menu bar.

 This page is responsible for displaying all live auctions.
 If you click a specific auction on this page, it'll open specific auction page where your visitors can place bids and perform all actions related to tht auction.